Code-Institute-Submissions/how-do-you-do/README.md

 > #### Wireframes

-I used good old pencil and paper to wireframe design as I find it that I can make it more personal...
+I used pencil and paper to wireframe design ...
 They can be found at
 [Wireframes](WIREFRAMES.md)